scotws/265SXB-Guide/Flash.md

 The SST39SF010A memory chip is writeable under software control.
-Under normal operation the chip acts as a standard ROM but by writing an unlock sequence to specific offsets within the ROM the chip can be made to erase itself ( entirely or in 4K chunks) and write bytes to
+Under normal operation the chip acts as a standard ROM but by writing an unlock sequence to specific offsets within the ROM the chip can be made to erase itself (entirely or in 4K chunks) and store new data.

 ## Selecting Banks